eng1-c1g1/eng1-c1g1.github.io/index.md

 title: Home Page
 ---

-## **Welcome to Cohort 1 Group 11's Website!**
+## **Welcome to Cohort 1 Group 1's Website!**

-This website serves to intruduce you to our group project for ENG1 Assessment 1, and provides direction and easy access to our key documents, source code, and other materials.
+This website serves to intruduce you to our group project for ENG1 Assessment 2, and provides direction and easy access to our key documents, source code, and other materials.

 ---
 ## **Overview**
-This ENG1 Assessment 1 is based on a given scenario: a single-player game where the player must escape from a maze implemented in Java 17.
-The implementation should include a 5-minute timer, an event counter, and one negative, one positive, and one hidden event.
+This ENG1 Assessment 2 is based on a given scenario: a single-player game where the player must escape from a maze implemented in Java 17.
+The implementation should include a 5-minute timer, an event counter, and 5 negative, 3 positive, and 3 hidden events.

 ---

-##  **PDF Documents for Assessment 1**
+##  **PDF Documents for Assessment 2 -- UPDATE AT END**

 | Document Name                  | Link                                |
 |--------------------------------|--------------------------------     |